What could your factory produce if it ran at full speed with no quality problems for every one of the 8,760 hours in a year?

 From a maintenance perspective, OEE considers only unplanned downtime, which is, of course, disruptive and costly, but planned maintenance is excluded because it’s an important activity.
 However, planned maintenance still eats into hours that could otherwise be used for production.
 TEEP calls attention to this and promotes moves towards predictive maintenance solutions that aim to reduce all maintenance-related downtime.

-More broadly, the difference is that while OEE helps improve performance during operational shifts, TEEP provides insights into equipment’s full potential utilization, including non-working hours.
+More broadly, the difference is that while an OEE score helps improve performance during operational shifts, TEEP provides insights into equipment’s full potential utilization, including non-working hours.

 Why is TEEP important for manufacturing?